thinkoco/c5soc_opencl/README.md

 ## X2GO

 X2Go enables you to access a graphical desktop of a computer over a low bandwidth (or high bandwidth) connection.
+You can also use terasic's hardware templates which includes no vedio ip core to build the OpenCL aocx file.Then, you can get more fpga resouce and dynamic configuration for OpenCL.In this way, you need update the device tree binary file which contains no vedio ip core descriptoin and delete the CL_CONTEXT_COMPILER_MODE_xxx flag in initail shell file.

 ![](picture/x2go.png)